What is Indy Moves?

 What’s the schedule for Indy Moves?

-We started our work in August 2017 and expect to wrap up in May 2018.
-There will be opportunities to get engaged throughout the project, both in person and online.
-Check out the Events page for upcoming meetings.
-We look forward to hearing from you about what you want to see in Indy Moves!
+We started our work in August 2017 and expect to wrap up in November 2018.
+There have been many opportunities to get engaged throughout the project, both in person and online.
+Check out the Events page for details about our last engagement event.
+We look forward to hearing your feedback about the draft Indy Moves plan!

 Why do we need Indy Moves?